 Such situations are just as likely in modern combat, but the results will be different if the infantry have Adhesive Smoke Grenades available.
 Even if the tank tries to change position after being marked the column of smoke will betray it.
 This smoke will also obscure the crew’s vision, and if they decide to unbutton the infantry will be certain to take advantage.

 Novel construction techniques might be used to make a mine that is lighter, simpler and cheaper.
 The mine might be made from a slab of nipolit with pre-formed fragments embedded in one side.
-Mine might have flechettes instead.
+The mine might have flechettes instead.
 A grey and brown waterproof plastic cover would fit over the explosive slab and the back would have hanging loops, adhesive pads and a simple fold out stand like a picture frame.
+This stand would use universal joints so the mine can be positioned in a variety of orientations.
+It would be bored with holes for screws, pegs or nails.
 The glue used for adhesive mouse traps appears to be very strong but does not dry out quickly, allowing it to be used more than once if the backing is replaced.
 The mine can therefore be quickly attached to walls or tree trunks or hung over doorways.

 These mines might also use the sensor systems suggested for Trip Mines, and might be used in the same way.